Azure/iot-hub-device-update/src/extensions/component-enumerators/examples/contoso-component-enumerator/README.md

 The Device Update Agent is device and component agnostic.
 By itself, Device Update Agent doesn't know anything about components that resides on or are connected to a host device at the time of the update.

-To enable Proxy Updates, device builders must identify all updateable components on the device and assign a unique name to each component.
+To enable Proxy Updates, device builders must identify all update-able components on the device and assign a unique name to each component.
 Also, group name can be assigned to components of the same hardware class, so that, the same update can be installed onto all components in the same group.

 After doing this the Update Content Handler can install and apply the update to the correct component(s).